pedronpereira/pls-reactjs-apps-flux/README.md

 # pls-js-dev-kit

-My following of a js dev kit from pluralsight
+Learning the ropes of a react js app using Flux, another PS course guided repo.

+This repo is based on my js dev kit: https://github.com/pedronpereira/pls-js-dev-kit hopefuly I will fix the security vulnerabilities!